ReactiveX/RxSwift/Documentation/GettingStarted.md

 #endif
 ```

-**If Swift compiler doesn't have a way to deduct observed type (return Observable type), it will report error that the function doesn't exists.**
+**If Swift compiler doesn't have a way to deduce observed type (return Observable type), it will report error about function not existing.**

 Here are some ways you can give him hints about observed type: